kokoko3k/koko-aio-slang/docs-ng.md

         Higher negative values -> more glow : brighter colors expands over darker ones.
         Higher positive values -> means blur: all the colors are blurred.
         0.0 means no blur, no glow.
-    Glow spread amount:
+        Please note that this always reverts to full blur (1.0) when using "Fake transparencies/blending" feature Glow spread amount:
         The higher, the more the bright colors will smoothly expand.
         It emulates the natural antialiasing you see on CRTs on bright areas.